amirhosein2015/Onlineshop-Asp.net-core/README.md

 ## 💡 Purpose & Motivation
 The goal of this project was to simulate a **real-world online shopping platform** and focus deeply on **backend architecture**, **data modeling**, and **secure user management**.
-This project allowed me to practice building enterprise-grade solutions with **clean and modular backend design**, preparing for large-scale .NET applications.
+This project allows you to practice building enterprise-level solutions with **clean and modular backend design** and prepare for larger-scale .NET applications.

 ---